pwong09/SEIR-project-1/pseudocode.md

 if the index matches the empty value 0 -> set the square color to the empty square color
 if the index matches the numbers value -> set the square color to the number square color and correspond number
 winning function [total square number: 64 minus 8 bombs = 56 squares.
 If a empty / numbered square is clicked, add 1 to the counter.
-When counter is 56, set win variable to true]
+When counter is 56, set win variable to true OR when all 8 bombs are flagged]
+//how to make the empty squares fan out??? check all the neighbors to see if value is 0? this is separate from numbered square / it doesn't need to know the difference between empty and numbered square?

 //wait for the player to right-click a square
 within rightHandleClick function:
 get the index of the square
 render the image of a flag onto that square
+   if the square flagged has a bomb - tell the winning function? or tell something to keep track for winning function
 make a flagged square unclickable?